 In April of 2016, Steve became the first artist to record a full-length studio album at the legendary Mississippi landmark, Club Ebony.
 A long time in the making, and his first record in 5 years, Steve cut 13 new original tracks.
 The club, now belonging to the B.B.
 King Museum, was turned into a recording studio capturing the rich history and vibe of the room and in turn creating inspirational performances on the record.
 The album, Down At The Liquor Store, was made with the participation of The Kings Men, a group of musicians who backed B.B.
 King, Elvis Presley and other musical Kings.
-The combination of Steve's Delta songwriting approach and the band's musical background has created a unique and soulful sound that audiences will be hearing in the later part of 2017.
+The combination of Steve's Delta songwriting approach and the band's musical background has created a unique and soulful sound.
 Down At The Liquor Store is an authentic Delta Soul record.

-The new record is accompanied by a full-length feature documentary combining the making of the record with the musical trajectory of The Kings Men and the historical musical influence of the Mississippi Delta on the world music scene.
+The new record is accompanied by a full-length feature documentary Something in the Water combining the making of the record with the musical trajectory of The Kings Men and the historical musical influence of the Mississippi Delta on the world music scene.

 Steve & The Kings Men made their live debut headlining 2016’s B.B.
 King Homecoming Festival.
-The band headlined Mississippi Night At The GRAMMY’s in Los Angeles February 2017, and are the headliner of Mississippi’s 2017 Bicentennial Celebration in Jackson, MS.
+The band headlined Mississippi Night At The GRAMMY’s in Los Angeles February 2017 and currently touring now.
+To inquire about booking domestic or international shows Click Here

 The process of making this album evolved naturally out of the sound and lyrics of Steve’s new songs coupled with our interest in keeping it a “Mississippi” record.
 Everything Azar does, and has done, ties back to Mississippi.
-From the lyrics in his songs to his award-winning Mighty Mississippi Music Festival and celebrity golf and charity event The Delta Soul.
+From the lyrics in his songs to his award-winning Mighty Mississippi Music Festival and his charity event The Delta Soul Celebrity Golf and Charity Event.

 Because we wanted to make an authentic Mississippi Delta record, we knew there was only one place and one way to do it.
 As the producers, Steve and I discussed putting a band together of Mississippi old school musicians that have lived and grown up immersed in the blues and Mississippi sound.
 Finding the right players was going to be our next and biggest task.